theneweinstein/somneo/README.md

 Home Assistant custom component for Philips Someo.
 This integration let's you control the light of the Somneo and reads the following sensors: temperature, humidity, luminance and noise.
 Furthermore, it provides the alarms set on your Somneo instance as binary sensors and provides a sensor with the first upcoming alarm.

 # Installation
-On your Home Assistant instance, go to /custom_components.
-Now clone this respository: ```git clone https://github.com/arnoN7/somneo.git somneo```.
-Alternatively you can manually copy the files into the somneo folder.
+You can install this custom component via HACS as a custom repository (https://hacs.xyz/docs/faq/custom_repositories/).
+Alternatively you can clone or copy the files into the somneo folder in the custom_components folder of HomeAssistant.

 # Configuration
 After installation you an either use a config flow to set-up a Somneo device or add: